 These can only be carried out on an annual basis.
 Any rental increases must be given to tenants in writing 3 months before the increase is due to begin.
 If the tenant feels the increase is unfair, they can refer it to a rent officer.

 If your tenant doesn't want to leave you can apply to the First Tribunal for an eviction for certain reasons.
-There are 18 possible reasons which are split into two sections, Mandatory and Discretionary.
-We’ve made a list of these so it is easier for you to digest.
+There are 18 possible reasons and we’ve made a list of these so it is easier for you to digest.

 If a tenant has lived in the property for longer than 6 months, landlords will have to give you at least 84 days’ notice to leave (unless you've broken a term in the tenancy agreement).
 However, if the tenancy is under 6 months, the landlord only has to give 28 days.